nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

 It will take about **20 minutes** to provision the ``pgserver`` database server and ``predictiondb`` database.

+You can continue with the other labs or get that much needed break.

 :::

 ### Check Database Connectivity